opendaylight/transportpce/docs/developer-guide.rst

 In Magnesium SR0, the interconnection of the PCE with GNPY (Gaussian Noise Python), an open-source library developed in the scope of the Telecom Infra Project for building route planning and optimizing performance in optical mesh networks, is fully supported.
+Impairment aware path computation for service of higher rates (Beyond 100G) is planned across Phoshorus releases.
+It implies to make B100G OpenROADM specifications available in GNPy libraries.

 If the OSNR calculated by the PCE is too close to the limit defined in OpenROADM specifications, the PCE forwards through a REST interface to GNPY external tool the topology